Isanti Soil & Water Conservation District

 Alum Treatment Success on Blue Lake!

-The Isanti SWCD secured a Clean Water Fund Grant to perform an alum treatment on Blue Lake that was done on September 14th.
-The treatment would not be possible without the Blue Lake Improvement District, who is providing a necessary 25% grant match and have been working with the Isanti SWCD to make this a reality.
-The Isanti SWCD has been working to protect the health of Blue Lake by completing conservation projects in the area surrounding the lake.
-Now, an alum treatment has been identified as the next most logical and cost-effective way to protect Blue Lake.
+The Isanti SWCD secured a Clean Water Fund Grant to perform an alum treatment on Blue Lake that was done on September 11th.
+This is the second and final treatment following the first half-dose that was applied in 2022.
+An alum treatment was identified as the next most logical and cost-effective way to protect Blue Lake and address the high phosphorus levels in the lake.
+The treatment would not be possible without the Blue Lake Improvement District, who provided a necessary 25% grant match and worked with the Isanti SWCD to make this a reality.
+Going forward, the Isanti SWCD will continue to protect the health of Blue Lake by completing conservation projects in the area surrounding the lake.

 Learn About the Alum Treatment